Updated on: 7/28/2022

 Seattle has already begun implementing a bike track on Linden Avenue in North Seattle, which is nearly completed.
 The physical barrier would undoubtedly provide a much higher level of physical protection to cyclists and also reduce the risk of bicycle accidents with other motorists.
 It can be argued that while the primary aim is to protect cyclists from being injured, a physical barrier between the two sides would also benefit motorists as their risk of being involved in a collision would decrease as well.

 So what do you think about the proposed plan for bike tracks as a way of the future in bike-friendly cities?
 Do you think the $5 million investment of taxpayers’ money is worth improving the safety of bicyclists in Seattle and preventing bicycle accidents?
-Share your thoughts and experiences with us in the comment box below, or contact the personal injury lawyers at Davis Law Group to request a free legal consultation if you've been injured in an accident.
+Share your thoughts and experiences with us in the comment box below, or contact the team of Seattle bicycle accident lawyers at Davis Law Group to request a free legal consultation if you've been injured in an accident.